Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Divisors with normal and simple normal crossings

+In particular, $Z$ is smooth in Definition \ref{defn:Subvariety_having simple_normal_crossings_with_divisor} and some of the $E_i$ are allowed to contain $Z$.
 Koll{\'a}r also gives the following, more elementary definition that serves, in part, to help compare the concepts of simple normal crossing divisor (as used by \cite{Kollar_1999, Wlodarczyk_2008}) and normal crossing divisor (as used by \cite{Bierstone_Milman_1997}), in the context of resolution of singularities.
-See also the Stacks Project \cite[\href{https://stacks.math.columbia.edu/tag/0CBN}{Section 0CBN}]{stacks-project} for a definition in terms of schemes.